canonical/ubuntu-cloud-docs/ibm/ibm-how-to/upgrade-from-jammy-to-noble.rst

 For systems that cannot be easily created or destroyed and require manual configuration, running `do-release-upgrade
 <https://manpages.ubuntu.com/manpages/jammy/man8/do-release-upgrade.8.html>`_ is a good option.
 However this option
-requires some :ref:`manual intervention <manual intervention ibm>` as explained below.
+requires some :ref:`manual intervention <manual intervention ibm noble>` as explained below.

-.. _manual intervention ibm:
+.. _manual intervention ibm noble:

 Getting started
 ---------------